google-deepmind/mujoco/doc/XMLreference.rst

 Frames specify a coordinate transformation which is applied to all child elements.
 They disappear during compilation and the transformation they encode is accumulated in their direct children.
 See :ref:`frame<frame>` for examples.

+.. _frame-name:

+:at:`name`: :at-val:`string, optional`
+   Name of the frame.

+.. _frame-childclass:

+:at:`childclass`: :at-val:`string, optional`
+   If this attribute is present, all descendant elements that admit a defaults class will use the class specified here, unless they specify their own class or another frame or body with a childclass attribute is encountered along the chain of nested bodies and frames.
+Recall :ref:`CDefault`.

 .. _frame-pos: